-My Rights, My Say supports children aged 12-15 with additional support needs to exercise their rights to be involved in decisions about their support in school.
+My Rights, My Say supports children in Scotland aged 12-15 with additional support needs to exercise their rights to be involved in decisions about their support in school.
 It’s independent, confidential, easy to use, and supports children to speak up about what they need to learn.

 Find out about our great team below.

 My Rights, My Say is a partnership between Enquire, Partners in Advocacy, Children in Scotland and Cairn Legal.
 Each partner offers different services: